 The engine protection system shuts down the engine under high coolant temperature or low engine oil pressure conditions by allowing the fuel solenoid valve to close.

-AIR INTAKE SHUT-OFF
+AIR INTAKE SHUT-OFF (Only on K3955-1)

 The air intake shut-off is a automatic/manually device which blocks all intake air from entering the engine.